Integrator's Guide

 Key Revocation

-Keys can be revoked permanently by burning fuses:
+Keys can be revoked permanently by burning fuses.
+MCU Runtime exposes authorized MCI mailbox commands for the supported in-field flows:

 Key Revocation Flows